 Birmingham, Alabama’s Good People Brewing Co. has a mission to craft what it calls “Ales from the Heart of Dixie,” beers that can be enjoyed any season of the year, paired with a range of foods and satisfy the cravings of a variety of beer drinkers.
 Founded in 2006, Good People has been at the forefront of the current Southern beer revolution and was an early advocate of making craft beer available in cans.

 The Good People lineup begins with a solid pale ale.
 Good People Pale Ale is easy to drink and aligns perfectly with the beer judging definition of the style.
 A combination of base and specialty malts creates a slightly sweet caramel-tinged backbone for the crisp and mild Columbus, Cascade and Chinook hops that add just a touch of bitterness.

 Every American brewery needs to produce a viable IPA to be competitive in the marketplace.
 Good People IPA is the staple in the collection, a cloudy, unfiltered beer that is all about showcasing an earthy and citrusy hop combination.
-Like the Pale Ale, the IPA has an iconic throwback can design that makes it easy to tell what you’re drinking from across the bar.
+Like the Pale Ale, the

 Related Post: High on Hops – Service Brewing Co.
 Profile

 Not content to just produce a single IPA, Snake Handler ramps up the basic concepts behind Good People

 For those looking for something sessionable, creamy and mild, the Coffee Oatmeal Flavored Stout elevates the concept of a dessert beer to an any-time drink.
 The medium mouth feel and effervescent body makes it a simple delight to drink a can and not feel full.
 The coffee and mild chocolate flavors are supported by a classic British yeast strain.